FreshRSS/FreshRSS/docs/en/admins/02_Prerequisites.md

 Some say that the main developers use this branch on a daily basis without problem.
 They may know what they are doing…

-[^1]: When installed using a supported version of PHP older than 5.5, specific functions available in the [''password_compat'' library](https://github.com/ircmaxell/password_compat#requirements) are used for form authentication.

-[^2]: IE11/Edge may not support all features found in FreshRSS on other browsers
+[^1]: IE11/Edge may not support all features found in FreshRSS on other browsers